 No. An employer is not required to pay unused emergency paid sick leave if an employee separates from employment.

-Are employers with 500 or more employees obligated to provide paid sick or leave benefits under the Act?
+Are employers with 500 or more employees obligated to provide paid sick leave or other time-off benefits under the Act?

 No. However, they must still must comply with obligations under state or local paid sick leave or paid family and medical leave laws and administer sick or paid time off or paid leave provided under existing company policies or collective bargaining agreements.

-Does the 500-employee requirement refer to a location or companywide?
+Does the 500-employee threshold apply to a single location or companywide?

 The company must have fewer than 500 employees companywide not just a single location.